space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Sentence Structure**: How words are arranged in sentences.
 - **Lexical Semantics**: Study of word meanings.
 - **Speech Acts**: How utterances function in communication.
+- **Grammar Rules**: The rules governing the structure of sentences.
+- **Discourse Analysis**: The study of how language is used in texts and conversations.
+- **Language Acquisition**: The process by which people learn language.
+- **Bilingualism**: The ability to speak and understand two languages.

 ### Chapter 6: Nonverbal Sign Systems